classilla/overbitepalm/README.md

 Overbite Palm is a Gopher client for classic Palm PDAs and mobiles running at least PalmOS 3.5 with at least 4MB of RAM and a network connection.
 It has not been tested in webOS under Classic.

-Overbite Palm is (C) 2009, 2012, 2015, 2022 Cameron Kaiser.
+Overbite Palm is (C) 2009, 2012, 2015, 2022, 2023 Cameron Kaiser.
 All rights reserved.

 Overbite Palm is furnished to you under the BSD 3-clause license.
+The most current release is available from [the releases tab](https://github.com/classilla/overbitepalm/releases).

 ## Usage